tldr-pages/tldr/pages/common/josm.md

 `josm --language {{de}}`

-- Launch JOSM and reset all preferences to default values:
+- Launch JOSM and reset all preferences to their default values:

 `josm --reset-preferences`